Passive interferometric symmetries of multimode Gaussian pure states: The dual-rail quantum wire

 \subsection{Global Schwinger spin nullifiers for the dual-rail quantum wire}

-We just discussed how, by taking linear combinations of some of the local nullifiers presented in Equation (\ref{localnuls}), we can derive new nullifiers that act on segments of the dual-rail quantum wire.
+We just discussed how, by taking linear combinations of some of the local nullifiers presented in Equation (\ref{localnuls}), we can derive new nullifiers that act on segments of the dual rail.
 As we will show in this section, taking linear combinations of \textit{all} the independent nullifiers for a given system results in global nullifiers---i.e., nullifiers that act on every Schwinger spin in the system simultaneously.
 In terms of systems of entangled Schwinger spins, these global nullifiers reveal global properties of the system, such as what the overall spin is along a certain direction.
 As will become clear in this section, the differing global nullifiers also illustrate different spin structures---i.e., different potential qumode pairings.
-When interpreted as interferometric symmetries, these global nullifiers enable us to deduce global interferometric symmetries for the given system.